 Join us for behind-the-scenes perspectives and special access to stunning sights and hidden wonders in this Mediterranean capital city.
 During a week of new and unusual experiences, you’ll be intrigued, entranced, and surprised at every step.
-Wandering though Barcelona’s historic streets and cobblestone squares, we’ll discover marvelous locations such as a Baroque anatomical amphitheater, a former Masonic Temple, and a subterranean bomb shelter.
-In addition, our explorations of history, culture, and spectacle will take place during one of the most exciting times in the year: Carnival.
-We’ll celebrate this festive season with shows inspired by Barcelona's golden age of classical music and cabaret, and don our best outfits for a private Carnival Gala inside a Belle Époque atelier.
+Wandering through Barcelona’s historic streets and cobblestone squares, we’ll discover marvelous locations such as a Baroque anatomical amphitheater, a former Masonic Temple, and a subterranean bomb shelter.
+We’ll celebrate this festive season with shows inspired by Barcelona's golden age of classical music and cabaret, and don our best outfits for a private Carnival-inspired Gala inside a Belle Époque atelier.
 Whether it will be your first time in Barcelona or your fifth, this adventure is an extraordinary opportunity to fully immerse yourself in one of the most diverse and breathtaking cities in Europe.

 You’re in good company.
 Solo travelers typically make up about half of our small groups.
 With curiosity at the center of our experiences, there’s a natural camaraderie that develops over the course of a trip.
 We have two options for you:

-We recommend that you have a medium fitness level to fully participate in this trip.
-You should be comfortable staying on your feet for long stretches at a time, and walking up to 6 miles a day.
-We will be out and about most of each day, with time to rest at lunch and dinner, both of which take place on the later side in Barcelona.
+Travelers should be comfortable staying on their feet for long stretches at a time and walking up to six miles over the course of a day.
+We'll be out and about most of each day, with time to rest at lunch and dinner, both of which take place on the later side in Barcelona.

 You should plan to arrive in Barcelona by 3 p.m. on Day 1 and depart anytime on Day 7.

 If you are booking on the October 2022 departure, consider adding on some time in Catalonia on our Ancient Tradition and Avant-Garde Winemaking trip!